Skip to content

 Our universe began approximately 13.8 billion years ago as an extraordinarily hot, dense state, and has been expanding and cooling ever since.

 The Big Bang model is the foundation of modern cosmology.
 Lemaître proposed in 1927 that the universe began from a "primeval atom."
 Over the following decades, Gamow, Alpher, and Herman worked out the physics of nucleosynthesis: the formation of the lightest elements in the first few minutes.
-The 1965 discovery of the cosmic microwave background by Penzias and Wilson, a faint 2.7 K glow filling all of space, provided decisive evidence.
+The 1965 discovery of the by Penzias and Wilson, a faint 2.7 K glow filling all of space, provided decisive evidence.

 The Big Bang is not an "explosion in space", it is the expansion of space itself.
 Every point in our observable universe was, in the past, far closer to every other point.
 As space expanded, the universe cooled.
 Matter condensed.
 Stars formed.
 Galaxies clustered.

 A crucial point: the Big Bang model describes physics from approximately 10⁻⁴³ seconds onward.
 It does not claim to explain what happened before, or what "caused" it.
-The singularity at t = 0 is where the mathematics breaks down, it is the boundary of what the theory can describe.
+The at t = 0 is where the mathematics breaks down, it is the boundary of what the theory can describe.

 The family stance